Ever since I wrote about leaving my corporate job, a lot of people have asked a lot of questions, many of which revolve around finances.

 How are you going to make a living?
 How are you going to pay your bills?
 What expenses do you still have?
 What expenses do you get rid of?
 How can I apply this to my life when I still have to deal with X and Y and Z?

 This all sounds like common sense, I know.
-But the problem is that common sense isn’t all that common these days.
+But the problem is that common sense isn’t that common these days.

 Bottom line: You must spend less than you make.
 Until you fix this part of the equation, the rest does not matter.
 First you must realize how much money you truly need to survive, and then realize that everything beyond that is just a want, often a superfluous want.